NdataClement/wingi-store/README.md

 # 5. Working directory

-Create a project directory under `Xampp installation directory`/htdocs
+Create a project directory under `XAMPP installation directory`/htdocs

 # 6. Dowload the system's code from Github
 This repository is a public.
 Clone it in your working directory.
+You must install git first.

 ```
+You can run this command using Command Prompt or Windows Powershell
 git clone https://github.com/NdataClement/wingi-store.git
 ```